-It is similar to the Oxford University Socratic Club in the days of C.S.
+Similar to the Oxford University Socratic Club in the days of C.S.
 Lewis, or the contemporary Veritas Forum, Pascal Lectures or Gifford Lectures: Examining Critical Questions (the Big Questions); Re-thinking the Nature of the Secular; Pushing for Deeper Insight; Fresh Framing of the Issues; Promoting Academic Virtues; Recovering the Character Formation of Students as a University Calling; Taking Seriously the History of the University and its Classical and Christian Heritage; Exploring the Interface of Science, the Humanities and Religious Studies; Examining Ideology and Mythological Culture Drivers; Mapping the Future of the University.
 Great Books, Excellent Scholarship, Bracing Questions, Top Global Academic Leaders, Shaping the Human Narrative.
 This is our quest.

 Nothing worth doing can be achieved in our lifetime; therefore we must be saved by hope.
 Nothing which is true or beautiful or good makes complete sense in any immediate context of history; therefore we must be saved by faith.
 Nothing we do, however virtuous, can be accomplished alone; therefore we must be saved by love.
 No virtuous act is quite as virtuous from the standpoint of our friend or foe as it is from our standpoint.
 Therefore we must be saved by the final form of love, which is forgiveness. ~ Reinhold Niebuhr